What are Exchange Traded Funds (ETFs)?

-After researching different ETFs and finding the one he wants basing on his objective, he purchases shares of it through his broker, just like he would an individual stock.
+After researching different exchange traded funds and finding the one he wants based on his objective, he purchases shares of it through his broker, just like he would an individual stock.
 Now that he owns shares, the investor has a stake in each of the fund’s basket of investments, while only having to purchase one ETF.

 Participating in the wide market with only a single purchase instead of multiple purchases can save an investor research and analysis time.

 Top 10 Exchange Traded Funds in South Africa

 - iShares MSCI South Africa ETF

 - HSBC MSCI South Africa Capped UCITS ETF